Mother’s Day is here, and it’s the one day each year where we show how much we appreciate our moms.

 After Vince had an ‘affair’ with Trish Stratus, Shane challenged him to a street fight at WrestleMania X-Seven, capped off with Linda revealing she wasn’t sedated, and helped Shane pick up the win after leaving her wheelchair and kicking Vince in the balls.
 The McMahons would fight, reconcile (and repeat the process several more times), including when she threw Vince out of their home for fathering an illegitimate child.
 This would see Linda, Shane and Stephanie united against Vince… or as it was later explained, united to help him.
 No matter what, Linda is remembered as not only the matriarch of wrestling’s most powerful family, but as a respectful mother who would do the right thing for her company and family.

-(…except for that time she kicked Jim Ross in the jewels and developed a demonic laugh)
+(…except for that time she kicked Jim Ross in the balls and developed a demonic laugh)

 Shelton Benjamin’s momma